Increasing trust & engagement on the CNN app

 The Problem

 After a story goes live, reader voices are lost in toxic comment sections or scattered across social media.
-Journalists, meanwhile, have no clear feedback loop to understand audience perspectives.
-The result is eroding trust and missed opportunities for deeper engagement.
+Journalists don't have channels loop to understand audience perspectives.
+Resulting in eroding trust and missed opportunities for personal connection.

 The Solution